 Water rescue dogs: How are they trained?

-Training for water rescue dogs is very important in order to save lives.
+Training for water rescue dogs, or lifeguard dogs, is very important in order to save lives.
 All over the world dogs have always been essential for rescuers.

 Water rescue dogs have been known and used for a long time in rescue missions.
 In this general category, there is a specific rescue dog unit, which does not deal with research through the smell, but it includes an act of physical support to the rescuer as a primary objective.